futuri/liquid-loader/README.md

 Webpack provides an [advanced mechanism to resolve files](https://webpack.js.org/concepts/module-resolution/).

-The `sass-loader` uses Sass's custom importer feature to pass all queries to the Webpack resolving engine.
+The `liquid-loader` uses Sass's custom importer feature to pass all queries to the Webpack resolving engine.
 Thus you can import your Sass modules from `node_modules`.

 ```scss